-For the past 100 years, Mazda has been at the forefront of evolution, iconic bold designs and model make overs that have completely transformed the look and feel of the car.
+For the past 100 years, Mazda has been at the forefront of evolution, with Iconic Models, bold designs and model make overs that have completely transformed the look and feel of the car.
 This year we celebrate 100 years of a Brand that has made its way into our hearts and has proven time and again that it gets better over time like a fine wine.

 When you think of Mazda, a couple of popular models come to mind such the ever so popular Mazda 323, the sporty and daring to drive Mazda RX-7, the fast and furious Mazda MX-6, and lets not all forget our favourite roadster of all time, The Mazda MX-5 also better known as the Mazda Miata amongst enthusiasts.

 These Iconic Models have taken a bold evolution along the years adopting to modern technology and design trends while some of these models have set the benchmark on daring designs and have rightly been awarded for that.

 The Mazda MX6 was short lived in its production life but has not been forgotten as one of the great Mazda Sports cars.
 It was powered by a 2.5L V6 engine producing 149kw of power and 224nm of torque.
 It did 0-100 in 7secs in an era where that was considered to be a bench mark time in its category.
 Sadly the Mazda MX-6 has been discontinued but it still lives strong in our hearts.